Theory of Many-Body Multipole Operators in Single-Centered Electron Systems: Two-Body Toroidal Monopoles in Spinless Orbitals

+\red{where $t=0$ and $t=1$ label $\mathcal{T}$-even and $\mathcal{T}$-odd multipoles, respectively, and $\alpha := (-1)^{k+t}$.
+A concrete realization without spin--orbit coupling is provided in the Supplemental Material~\cite{SM}: a minimal spinless two-electron $s$-$p$ model exhibits $\langle G_0^{(2)}\rangle\neq0$ only when both an inversion-odd $s$-$p$ hybridization and a two-body interaction are present.}

-{\red{Meanwhile, i}n the $pd$-hybrid systems}, $G_0^{\blue{(2)}}$ can be formed through three distinct channels: (i) (hybrid MT dipole) $\times$ (single-orbital M dipole), (ii) (hybrid ET quadrupole) $\times$ (single-orbital E quadrupole), and (iii) (hybrid MT octupole) $\times$ (single-orbital M octupole).
+Meanwhile, in the $pd$-hybrid systems, $G_0^{(2)}$ can be formed through three distinct channels: (i) (hybrid MT dipole) $\times$ (single-orbital M dipole), (ii) (hybrid ET quadrupole) $\times$ (single-orbital E quadrupole), and (iii) (hybrid MT octupole) $\times$ (single-orbital M octupole).
 As an example, $G_0^{(2)}$ in the $pd$-hybrid system is given by

-The coefficients in the one-body tensor-product decomposition are determined by Wigner-$9j$ symbols. \red{ Thus, the two-body ET monopole operator is constructed as the direct products of a hybrid one-body multipoles (MT or ET) and a single-orbital one-body multipoles (M or E). } Although Eq.~(18) involves three channels, they are not linearly independent, and only two independent $G_0^{(2)}$ can be defined.
-While Table~\ref{tab:two-body} lists three $G_0^{(2)}$ for the $pd$-hybrid system, one of them belongs to a different channel, namely $[[c_p^\dagger \times c_p^\dagger]_1 \times [c_p \times c_d]_1]_0$. \red{It is noted that the two-body ET monopole can be costructed for three-orbital hybrid systems ($spd$, $spf$, $spf$, $sdf$, and $pdf$), as presented in Supplemental Material~\cite{SM}.}
+The coefficients in the one-body tensor-product decomposition are determined by Wigner-$9j$ symbols.
+Thus, the two-body ET monopole operator is constructed as the direct product of a hybrid one-body multipole, MT or ET, and a single-orbital one-body multipole, M or E. Although Eq.~(18) involves three channels, they are not linearly independent, and only two independent $G_0^{(2)}$ can be defined.
+While Table~\ref{tab:two-body} lists three $G_0^{(2)}$ for the $pd$-hybrid system, one of them belongs to a different channel, namely $[[c_p^\dagger \times c_p^\dagger]_1 \times [c_p \times c_d]_1]_0$.
+It is noted that the two-body ET monopole can be constructed for three-orbital hybrid systems ($spd$, $spf$, $spf$, $sdf$, and $pdf$), as presented in Supplemental Material~\cite{SM}.

-\red{ In the $pf$-hybrid systems, the two-body MT monopole $T_0^{(2)}$ is also constructed by the scalar coupling between the hybrid multipole and single-orbital multipole:
+In the $pf$-hybrid systems, the two-body MT monopole $T_0^{(2)}$ is also constructed by the scalar coupling between the hybrid multipole and single-orbital multipole:

-More generally, in a spinless two-orbital system, $T_0^{\blue{(2)}}$ arises from coupling between time-pair hybrid multipoles (MT and E or M and ET).
-In contrast to $G_{0}^{(2)}$, $T_{0}^{(2)}$ is described by four-orbital hybrid systems ($spdf$) as well as three-orbital ones ($spd$, $sdf$, and $pdf$). }
+More generally, in a spinless two-orbital system, $T_0^{(2)}$ arises from coupling between time-pair hybrid multipoles, MT and E or M and ET.
+In contrast to $G_{0}^{(2)}$, $T_{0}^{(2)}$ is described by four-orbital hybrid systems ($spdf$) as well as three-orbital ones ($spd$, $sdf$, and $pdf$).

-\red{As described above}, two-body operators \blue{can be} \blue{constructed from} products of one-body operators.
-However, fermionic antisymmetry imposes strong constraints, so that the allowed irreducible components are much more restricted than those suggested by \red{a} naive product construction.
-As a result, the existence of a one-body degree of freedom does not necessarily imply the appearance of the corresponding two-body component.
-For example, in the $sd$\blue{-hybrid} system, one may expect a rank-$0$ hybrid \blue{E monopole $Q_{0}^{(2)}$} \blue{from} coupling \blue{of} an $sd$ hybrid \blue{E} quadrupole to a $d$-orbital \blue{E} quadrupole \blue{, $Q_{2, sd}^{(2)} \times Q_{2, d}^{(2)}$, which} involves operator products of the form